hosseinhajiimirza/VimeoSwiftUI/README.md

 I found this line on the console log and i think this is a bug from xcode.
 If you know why this is happening, I will be happy if you share it with me:
 <CATransformLayer: 0x600003bafc20> - changing property masksToBounds in transform-only layer, will have no effect

+I did not add the unit test and UI test files because I have no knowledge about testing ios apps.

 # App Information:

 Framework: SwiftUI